Memory Care Costs in 2024

 Monthly Memory Care Costs

 When examining memory care costs every month, the figures can vary widely depending on the state.
-For instance, in Georgia, the median monthly cost is at the lower end of the spectrum at $2,500, while in D.C., it reaches a staggering $12,090.
+For instance, in Georgia, the median monthly cost is at the lower end of the spectrum at $2,500.
+In Washington D.C., it reaches a staggering $12,090.
 The median monthly memory care cost hovers around $5,000 nationwide.
 Memory care provided to those living among the general population of an assisted living community typically costs less each month than care at a facility focused solely on memory loss.

 Annual Memory Care Costs

-Yearly memory care costs range from $30,000 in Georgia to $145,080 in Washington, D.C., while the national median cost is around $65,000 per year.
-Families need to be prepared for these costs, especially because they will likely increase year after year.
+Yearly memory care costs range from $30,000 in Georgia to $145,080 in Washington, D.C. – the national median cost is around $65,000 per year.
+Families need to be prepared for these costs, particularly because they will likely increase year after year.

 Interested in a more detailed breakdown of memory care costs?
 The Genworth Cost of Care Survey has been helping families map out long-term care costs since 2004.
 This invaluable tool aids families in anticipating and planning for the financial demands of long-term care.